zackexplosion/Baby-Hospital-How-To-Fall-Stuck-Into-Backend-Web-Development-With-Node.js/readme.md

 We will use this JavaScript framework to handle the router requirements.

-Run the following command to install the Express.js
+So create a new directory go into then run the following command to install the Express.js

 `npm install --save express`